Lois McMahan

-Lois Grace McMahan (née Norbo; May 14, 1942 – August 6, 2019) is an American educator and politician from Washington.
-McMahan is a former Republican member of Washington House of Representatives for District 26, from 1995 to 1997 and again from 2003 to 2005.
+Lois Grace McMahan (née Norbo; May 14, 1942 – August 6, 2019) was an American educator and politician from Washington.
+McMahan was a former Republican member of Washington House of Representatives for District 26, from 1995 to 1997 and again from 2003 to 2005.

 Early life

 On May 14, 1942, McMahan was born in Culdesac, Idaho.

 Education

 In 1963, McMahan earned a Bachelor of Arts degree and a Teaching Certificate from Prairie College.

 Career

 In 1963, McMahan became an elementary school teacher, until 1969.

 On November 8, 1994, McMahan won the election and became a Republican member of Washington House of Representatives for District 26, Position 1.
 McMahan defeated Ron Meyers with 53.93% of the votes.

 On November 5, 2002, McMahan won the election and became a Republican member of Washington House of Representatives for District 26, Position 2.
 McMahan defeated Brock Jackley with 50.64% of the votes.

 Personal life

 McMahan's husband was Jerry McMahan.
 They had five children.
 McMahan and her family lived in Olalla, Washington.